 All accredited pharmacy programs award a Doctor of Pharmacy (Pharm.D.).
 The pharmacy school curriculum consists of two years’ study in the general sciences, including coursework in chemistry, biochemistry, anatomy, and physiology.
 The curriculum also covers coursework more specific to the field, such as pharmacy, pharmaceutical chemistry, pharmacology, biopharmaceutics, pathology, microbiology, and toxicology.
 The final two years of pharmacy school require a clinical clerkship and coursework in pharmokinetics, pharmacology, normal behaviors, and abnormal behaviors.
 To receive a license to practice, a pharmacist must possess a Pharm.D. from an accredited pharmacy program and must pass the Pharmacy Board Examination in his/her state of residence.

 Historically, the majority of UCSB graduates who pursue pharmacy school have attended an institution located in California.
-If you intend to apply to pharmacy school, you will need to learn the admissions requirements for each school of your interest.
-These requirements can be found in the most recent copy of Pharmacy School Admission Requirements, which is available in PDF format at the American Association of Colleges of Pharmacy website.
+If you intend to apply to pharmacy school, you will need to learn the admissions requirements for each school of your interest. which you can find on the PHARMCAS (Pharmacy College Application Service) webstie.

 When it comes to choosing a specific job, a pharmacist has many options, such as:

 - Working in a community pharmacy, compounding medicines and dispensing prescription orders to the general public.

 - Working in a hospital pharmacy, closely collaborating with physicians, nurses, and patients.

 - Working in the pharmaceutical industry, producing drugs, chemicals, and prescription specialties.
 Major employers in the pharmaceutical industry include the US Department of Health Services, the Veteran’s Administration, the Food and Drug Administration, and all branches of the Armed Forces.